 What is The Stamford 2030 District?

-The Stamford 2030 District is a non-profit organization dedicated to making Downtown Stamford more sustainable and resilient.
+The Stamford 2030 District is a non-profit initiative dedicated to making Downtown Stamford more sustainable and resilient.
 We have specific performance goals for reducing the energy use, water use, transportation emissions, and resiliency impacts associated with Downtown Stamford’s buildings.
 High performance buildings simultaneously increase business and property profitability, reduce environmental impacts, and improve occupant health.
 This program will keep Downtown Stamford more competitive and ensure an affordable, resilient, healthy and vibrant city in 2030.

 For more information see the About section.